TBD54566975/did-dht/spec/spec.md

 - Additional properties not defined by this specification ****MAY**** be represented in a [[ref:DID Document]] and its corresponding DNS packet if the properties [are registered in the additional properties registry](registry/index.html#additional-properties).

-The subsequent instructions serve as a reference for mapping DID Document properties to [DNS TXT records](https://en.wikipedia.org/wiki/TXT_record):
+The subsequent instructions serve as a reference for mapping DID Document properties to [DNS Resource Records](https://en.wikipedia.org/wiki/Domain_Name_System#Resource_records):

 #### Identifiers